-A Content Management System (CMS) is a software solution that can help you put together a professional website with ease.
-There are many such CMSs, and along with WordPress and Joomla, Drupal remains one of the most popular CMSs and can be used to create everything from personal blogs to message boards to business sites and corporate portals that cater to thousands of users.
+A Content Management System (CMS (opens in new tab)) is a software solution that can help you put together a professional website with ease.
+Similar to website builder (opens in new tab) services, there are many such CMS', and along with WordPress (opens in new tab) and Joomla, Drupal (opens in new tab) remains one of the most popular CMS tools that can be used to create everything from personal blogs to message boards to business sites and corporate portals that cater to thousands of users.

 The default Drupal installation is rather bare, but thousands of available add-on modules can help you turn the vanilla Drupal installation into a data-serving masterpiece.
 From making your site more friendly to visitors to improving your search engine ranking, there’s a Drupal module for just about everything.

 There are two fundamental methodologies for deploying a Drupal website.
 The first is to host it by yourself.
 This is a far more complicated and involved process, and involves not just hunting after the right hardware to deploy your server, but also ensure its maintenance and upkeep.
 You’ll also have to bear the responsibility of applying security patches, updating and securing essential components such as PHP, etc. Even after all that, you are also responsible for the operating system as well as all the other software that’s installed on the server, and have to ensure the safety and security of your data.

 The alternative is to opt for a web hosting (opens in new tab) solution, so that the task of setting up and maintaining the server are handled by professionals.
 Thankfully, there are many services that specialise in Drupal hosting.